-WHEREAS, the Board of Directors of each of GFP, Tube Turns, Bell and Group Tech, as applicable, have approved, to occur in the following chronological order, [i] the distribution of all of the outstanding shares of GFP Partners-V, Inc. ("Partners-V"), Unison Commercial Group, Inc. ("Unison") and BW Riverport, Inc. ("BW") to the shareholders of GFP (the "Spin Off"), [ii] the merger of GFP with and into Group Tech (the "Merger"), [iii] the merger of Tube Turns with and into New Tube Turns Technologies, Inc. ("New Tube Turns"), a newly formed, wholly owned subsidiary of Group Tech (the "Tube Turns Merger"), [iv] the merger of Bell with and into Bell Acquisition Corporation ("New Bell"), a newly formed, wholly owned subsidiary of Group Tech (the "Bell Merger") and [v] the contribution of all of the assets of Group Tech (other than the shares of New Tube Turns and New Bell and the shares of BT Holdings, Inc., a former wholly owned subsidiary of GFP) into a newly formed, wholly owned subsidiary of Group Tech and the assumption of the liabilities of Group Tech by this subsidiary (the "Group Tech Contribution"), all in accordance with the Florida Business Corporation Act, as amended (the "FBCA") and the Kentucky Revised Statutes, as amended (the "KRS");
+WHEREAS, the Board of Directors of each of GFP, Tube Turns, Bell and Group Tech, as applicable, have approved, to occur in the following chronological order, [i] the distribution of all of the outstanding shares of GFP Partners-V, Inc. ("Partners-V"), Unison Commercial Group, Inc. ("Unison") and BW Riverport, Inc. ("BW") to the shareholders of GFP (the "Spin Off"), [ii] the merger of Tube Turns with and into New Tube Turns Technologies, Inc. ("New Tube Turns"), a newly formed, wholly owned subsidiary of Group Tech (the "Tube Turns Merger"), [iii] the merger of Bell with and into Bell Acquisition Corporation ("New Bell"), a newly formed, wholly owned subsidiary of Group Tech

+(the "Bell Merger"), [iv] the merger of GFP with and into Group Tech (the "Merger"), and [v] the contribution of all of the assets of Group Tech (other than the shares of New Tube Turns and New Bell and the shares of BT Holdings, Inc. and Metrum-DATATAPE, Inc., former wholly owned subsidiaries of GFP) into a newly formed, wholly owned subsidiary of Group Tech and the assumption of the liabilities of Group Tech by this subsidiary (the "Group Tech Contribution"), all in accordance with the Florida Business Corporation Act, as amended (the "FBCA") and the Kentucky Revised Statutes, as amended (the "KRS");

-WHEREAS, the Board of Directors of each of GFP, Tube Turns, Bell and Group Tech, as applicable, has determined that each of the Spin Off, the Merger, the Tube Turns Merger, the Bell Merger and the Group Tech Contribution, as applicable, is fair to and in the best interest of the stockholders of GFP, Tube Turns, Bell and Group Tech, as applicable, and resolved to approve and adopt this Agreement and the transactions contemplated hereby and, subject to the terms and conditions set forth herein, to recommend the approval and adoption of this Agreement by the stockholders of GFP, Tube Turns, Bell and Group Tech;
+WHEREAS, the Board of Directors of each of GFP, Tube Turns, Bell and Group Tech, as applicable, has determined that each of the Spin Off, the Tube Turns Merger, the Bell Merger, the Merger and the Group Tech Contribution, as applicable, is fair to and in the best interest of the stockholders of GFP, Tube Turns, Bell and Group Tech, as applicable, and resolved to approve and adopt this Agreement and the transactions contemplated hereby and, subject to the terms and conditions set forth herein, to recommend the approval and adoption of this Agreement by the stockholders of GFP, Tube Turns, Bell and Group Tech;

-WHEREAS, for federal income tax purposes, it is intended that [i] the Merger, the Tube Turns Merger and the Bell Merger shall qualify as tax free reorganizations under Section 368 of the Internal Revenue Code of 1986, as amended (the "Code"), and [ii] the Group Tech Contribution shall qualify as a tax-free transfer of property to a controlled corporation under Section 351 of the Code;
+WHEREAS, for federal income tax purposes, it is intended that [i] the Turns Merger, the Bell Merger and the Merger shall qualify as tax free reorganizations under Section 368 of the Internal Revenue Code of 1986, as amended (the "Code"), and [ii]

+the Group Tech Contribution shall qualify as a tax-free transfer of property to a controlled corporation under Section 351 of the Code;

-WHEREAS, GFP, Bell, Tube Turns and Group Tech previously entered into an Agreement and Plan of Reorganization dated January 15, 1997 and desire to amend and restate such agreement as set forth herein.
+WHEREAS, GFP, Bell, Tube Turns and Group Tech previously entered into a Second Amended and Restated Agreement and Plan of Reorganization dated as of November 25, 1997 and desire to amend and restate such agreement as set forth herein.